CQC We and I Statements

 - relationships including emotional, physical, financial or sexual abuse or neglect.

-Risks that involve the allegation or suspicion that an adult may be experiencing, or at risk of, abuse or neglect should be dealt with under the local Safeguarding Adults Procedures.
+Risks that involve the allegation or suspicion that an adult may be experiencing, or at risk of, abuse or neglect should be dealt with under the Manchester Safeguarding Adults Procedures (see Adult Safeguarding chapter).
 For example in the immediate aftermath of an incident, or interpreting signs of distress which have built up over a period leading to a decision that serious concern is warranted.

 In assessing the likelihood of the risk occurring, the professional should consider the: